TABLE OF CONTENTS

 Collection execution using Postman

-After importing all Collections & environment variables json files, user can execute required Collection using ‘Run’ button present adjacent to each Collection.
+After importing all Collections & environment variables JSON files, the user can execute the required Collection using the ‘Run’ button present adjacent to each Collection.

-After clicking on ‘Run’ button, a separate ‘Collection Runner’ window will get launched as below.
-To start Collection execution, user need to click on ‘Run’ button highlighted in the screenshot below.
+After clicking on the ‘Run’ button, a separate ‘Collection Runner’ window will get launched as below.
+To start Collection execution, the user needs to click on the ‘Run’ button highlighted in the screenshot below.

 After Collection execution, based on number of validations written in individual API test script, user will get to see execution report with pass & fail validations as below:

 Collection execution using Newman